-To force a movement break, you must first force a line break as above, then enter M. If a page break also occurs here, the P must precede the M. Options following M are +[integer] to insert vertical space in $\setminus$ internotes before the break, i[decimal number] to reset the first-line indentation as a fraction of the line width, and c to continue bar numbering rather than resetting the bar number to 0.
+To force a movement break, you must first force a line break as above, then enter M. If a page break also occurs here, the P must precede the M. Options following M are +[integer] to insert vertical space in \internotes before the break, i[decimal number] to reset the first-line indentation as a fraction of the line width, and c to continue bar numbering rather than resetting the bar number to 0.
 Also, to change the number of instruments, enter n[integer], then the number of each instrument in their new order, then a clef symbol for each staff of each instrument.
 (An instrument's number is simply its position in the original sequence.)
 There can never be more than the original number of instruments.
+If you want to start with some number and later increase it, you'll need to insert a dummy page at the beginning with the full set of instruments, then start the second page with a movement break and decrease the number there.